jdrew1/SensorOpt/README.txt

 ----------
 Ensure the required dependencies exist in the "lib" folder
-    See the "Dependencies" section for a list of all submodules
+    See the "Dependencies" section for a list of all submodules Make sure that the carla environment is accessible (Recommended: use the same conda environment used to build Carla Simulator)

 STEP 3
 ----------